guoyang9/Involuntary-Jailbreak/README.md

 ## 🚀 Quick Start

 Copy and test the method using our [prompt template](prompt.txt).
+If find being blocked, removing line 9 can lead to the same jailbreak attack.

 > **⚠️ Note**: My OpenAI account got banned due to successful trials, so please be careful when testing using chatGPT website (API should be fine).